 Computer Science is a major within the highly flexible Bachelor of Science degree.
 This flexibility means computer science students may choose to work toward completing a second major within their degree (a double major), for example in commerce, psychology, math, history, or biology.

-Within the majors offered, students may also specialise in Artificial Intelligence, Computer Graphics and Networked Applications.
+Within the majors offered, students may also specialise in Artificial Intelligence, Computer Graphics, Networked Applications and Renewable Energy.

 Why is Work Experience a thing?

-Both the IT industry and representative bodies (Engineering NZ, ITP and central government) are very clear about needing work ready graduates, graduates that can integrate easily into the IT workplace.
-Consequently we require our engineering students to accumulate 800 hours of work experience where we have them focus on developing their soft skills while they apply technical theory in the workplace.
+Both the tech industry and representative bodies (Engineering NZ, ITP and central government) are very clear about needing work ready graduates, graduates that can integrate easily into the tech workplace.
+Consequently we require our engineering students to accumulate 800 hours of work experience where we have them focus on developing their soft skills while they apply taught technical theory in the workplace.

-Students should be offered work within an IT workplace or team, applying their IT degree and under suitable industry supervision.
+Students should be offered paid work within a tech workplace or team, applying their degree's major and under suitable industry supervision.
 The work should be face-to-face rather than remote (give or take appropriate responses to Covid).

-In the not-for-profit sector, if the work is IT related, on your premises and supervised, we will generally consider it equivalent to industry work experience.
+In the not-for-profit sector, if the work is tech related, on your premises and supervised, we will generally consider it equivalent to industry work experience.

-In short, the best outcomes are typically from embedding students inside existing IT teams.
+In short, the best outcomes are typically from embedding students inside existing tech teams.